ElDuke717/astro-blog/src/pages/posts/react-usestate_and_useeffect_hooks.md

 }
 ```

-To sum it up, hooks offer a powerful and expressive way to build your components.
+To put it all together, hooks offer a powerful and expressive way to build your components.
 By understanding and applying hooks effectively, you can greatly simplify your components and make your code more maintainable, ultimately making you a more productive developer and using React more enjoyable.

 ## Resources